alph-a07/react-travel-list/README.md

 This travel checklist app comes packed with useful features to make your travels stress-free:

-### ✏️ Adding Items
+- ✏️ Adding Items

-Easily add items to your checklist to ensure you don’t forget anything important.

-### 🔢 Deciding Number of Items
+- 🔢 Deciding Number of Items

-Specify the quantity of each item you need for your trip.

-### ✅ Checking Items
+- ✅ Checking Items

-Mark items as checked when they’re packed, keeping you organized and on track.

-### ❌ Removing Items
+- ❌ Removing Items

-Effortlessly remove items from your list as needed.

-### 📊 Viewing List Statistics
+- 📊 Viewing List Statistics

-Get a clear overview of your checklist with statistics on packed and unpacked items.
+- 🧹 Clear the list at once

 ## 🧳 Ready to Get Organized?